CMU-313/CMU-313.github.io/docs/projects/P1/2_translation.md

   OR

-  Complete Test Coverage
+  Complete Code Coverage

   You only need to do one (1) of these tasks.
-Each file can be claimed once for each task, so if someone else has claimed the TypeScript Translation, you could still claim the Complete Test Coverage.
+Each file can be claimed once for each task, so if someone else has claimed the TypeScript Translation, you could still claim the Complete Code Coverage.

 #### TypeScript Translation
 Back in **your own fork**, create a feature branch and implement the change.
 You should start with the following steps: